Why is P.E so important to St Albert’s?

 Throughout this academic year, all children from Nursery to Y6 will also receive regular visits from Scootfit.
 Scootfit will allow our children to experience the joys of riding a scooter – a demanding physical activity which we believe they will embrace.

 Please find below the P.E progression map.
 This progression map outlines the expectations for children across all of the sports and activities we cover.
+The progression map has been created in coordination with the National Curriculum.

 Also attached is the curriculum overview that shows what sports and activities children will be covering at different times over the course of the year.